Good stuff

 The Audi RS7 is the less sensible sibling of the RS6 Avant.
 The Audi Sport team have turned their back on traditional saloons (dinky RS3 aside), offering the five-door coupe Sportback models as an alternative alongside more conventional estates, coupes and roadsters.

-RS7 mk1 certainly wasn’t an all-time great, so Audi’s gone right back to the drawing board, and convinced the keeper of the company finances to dig deep so that it can swap most of the body panels to endow it with a much wider, burlier look than a regular A7.
-It’s gained 40mm in width and the makeover is so successful, say the designers, they’ve not had to add a fixed spoiler or the faux vents and grilles that plague even some of their own cars.
+Well, RS7 mk1 certainly wasn’t an all-time great.
+For this second generation car, first revealed back in 2019, Audi went right back to the drawing board, endowing it with a much wider, burlier look than a regular A7.
+Indeed it gained 40mm in width and the makeover was so successful, says Audi, it didn’t need to add a fixed spoiler or the faux vents and grilles that plague even some of their own cars.

-That’s not why most people buy an RS, of course, but worry not.
-Beneath the skin there have also been big changes.
-Its 4.0-litre twin-turbo V8 produces the same 592bhp as the outgoing RS7 Performance, but there’s more torque as well as a new mild-hybrid system that shaves fuel consumption by allowing the engine to coast over short distances, and the stop/start to kick in from speeds as high as 13mph.
-The V8 can also switch to a V4 under light throttle loads.
+It certainly has.
+When this second-gen RS7 first arrived, its 4.0-litre twin-turbo V8 produced 592bhp and 590lb ft of torque.
+It also introduced a new mild-hybrid system that helped fuel consumption by allowing the engine to coast over short distances, and the stop/start to kick in from speeds as high as 13mph.
+The V8 could also switch to a V4 under light throttle loads.

-The car’s brain shuffles power around to where it’s best utilised, with UK models getting a standard Sport Differential at the back as well as four-wheel steering.
-Increasingly the norm in fast German stuff – to effectively shrink big performance cars into little ones in corners – Audi’s engineers say the latter massively stems understeer.
+The car’s brain shuffles power around to where it’s best utilised, with the Performance getting a standard Sport Differential at the back in addition to the self-locking centre differential.
+That rear diff comes as part of the standard RS Dynamic Package which also adds four-wheel steering.
+Increasingly the norm in fast German stuff – to effectively shrink big performance cars into little ones in corners – Audi’s engineers say the four-wheel steer system massively stems understeer.
 Understeer being the traditional foe of the big Audi RS saloon, of course.
 Have they succeeded?
+Find out over on the Driving tab of this review.

 What's the verdict?